Jim Zebrowski

 James P. Zebrowski (born October 31, 1967) is an American college football coach.
-He is the offensive coordinator and quarterbacks coach for the University of Kansas; a position he has held since 2025.
+He is the passing game coordinator and quarterbacks coach for the University of Kansas.
 He was the head football coach for Lakeland College—now knows as Lakeland University—from 2003 to 2006.
 He also coached for Preble Shawnee High School, Berea High School, Southern Illinois, Millikin, Wisconsin–Whitewater, Northern Illinois, Minnesota, Hamline, and Buffalo.
 He played college football for Mount Union as a quarterback.

 Personal life

-Zebrowski's son, Zach, plays college football for Central Missouri and was the 2023 and 2024 Harlon Hill Trophy winner.
+Zebrowski's son, Zach, plays football for the Edmonton Elks and was the 2023 and 2024 Harlon Hill Trophy winner.